SUSTAINABILITY Global Industry Standard on Tailings Management GISTM

 Gold Fields is committed to implementing the 77 requirements set by the Global Industry Standard on Tailings Management (GISTM) developed by the PRI, ICMM, and UNEP.
 The ICMM has allowed for a three-year implementation period (August 2023) for Extreme and Very high consequence facilities and an additional two years for other facilities (August 2025).
 In addition, all tailings storage facilities (TSFs) that are not in a state of safe closure will be in conformance with the GISTM by August 2025.

-Gold Fields completed site-specific gap analyses across its global operations to gauge overall compliance with the GISTM requirements and develop a compliance roadmap in Q1 2021.
-Scopes of work are being developed to address gaps identified in collaboration with the Engineers of Record (EoRs).
-Self-assessments will commence in Q3 2021 to gauge progress against the compliance roadmap.
+Gold Fields completed site-specific gap analyses across its global operations in early 2021 to gauge overall conformance with the GISTM requirements and develop a conformance roadmap.
+Scopes of work have been developed to address gaps identified in collaboration with the Engineers of Record (EoRs).
+Self-assessments will commence in Q3 2022 to gauge current progress against the compliance roadmap.

 Gold Fields developed a tailings management policy, approved by the Board in November 2020.
 The policy includes an explicit commitment to implementing the GISTM and achieving the goal of zero harm to people and the environment.

 Executives have been appointed in each of our four regions to fulfil the role of Accountable Executive as required by the GISTM.
-Gold Fields will appoint Responsible Tailings Facility Engineers (RTFEs) at an operations level throughout 2021.
-The role descriptions, responsibilities, and minimum qualifications of the RTFE roles are being finalised.
+In addition, Gold Fields has appointed Responsible Tailings Facility Engineers (RTFEs) at all of its operations throughout 2021.

 The GISTM requires independent technical review boards (ITRBs) to be in place for TSFs with consequence classifications of ‘Extreme’ or ‘Very High’ and senior independent technical review for all other TSFs.
-Gold Fields has an established ITRB at its Cerro Corona mine.
-The terms of reference for the ITRB at Cerro Corona are being updated in line with the GISTM.
+Gold Fields has established ITRBs at both its Cerro Corona and Tarkwa mines.

 Gold Fields is committed to implementing the GISTM across our facilities and welcomes the Conformance Protocols for the Standard as a vital tool to help demonstrate our conformance.